graphql/graphql-spec/rfcs/DeferStream.md

 ### Can `@defer`/`@stream` increase risk of a denial of service attack?
 This is currently a risk in GraphQL servers that do not implement any kind of query limiting as arbitrarily complex queries can be sent.
 Adding `@defer` may add some overhead as the server will now send parts of the query earlier than it would have without `@defer`, but it does not allow for any additional resolving that was not previously possible.

+## Frequently Asked Questions

+### Why is `@defer` supported on fragments instead of fields?
+The first experimental implementation of `@defer` was in Apollo Server and only supported `@defer` on fields.
+When applying this to production code, we quickly found that most use-cases were to defer a group of multiple fields, and block the corresponding UI from rendering until all fields in the group have been resolved.
+This requires the client to track the loading state of each individual field, showing the loading indicator until it receives the asynchronous payloads for each field.
+Alternatively, a client could render the UI for each individual field as soon as it's ready.
+However, this could lead to a bad user experience, with the UI repainting and reflowing many times as the data is loaded.

+By supporting `@defer` on fragments, the client is signaling to the server to return the results of the fields in the fragment, when the entire fragment has finished resolving.
+The client only needs to wait for this payload before rendering the corresponding UI.

+For these reasons, this proposal only supports `@defer` on fragment spreads and inline fragments.
+If only a single field needs to be deferred, an inline fragment with `@defer` can easily wrap the field.
+By not allowing `@defer` on fields, we hope to discourage bad user experiences caused by many fields loading independently, and provide an easy upgrade path from deferring a single field to deferring many fields.

+The GraphQL WG is not ruling out supporting `@defer` on fields in the future if additional use-cases are discovered, but it is no longer being considered for this proposal.

 # Additional material
 - [1] [Lee Byron on idea of @defer and @stream](https://www.youtube.com/watch?v=ViXL0YQnioU&feature=youtu.be&t=9m4s)